Category Archives: Life & Death

 The Black Dahlia case wasn’t just a huge police investigation.
 It was a media frenzy as the public held a massive fascination with her body’s macabre and grotesque condition.
 The corpse was so shocking that I’m not going to publish photos in this post.
 If you’re curious, there are many Black Dahlia crime scene photos online.

-Elizabeth (Betty or Beth) Short was born on July 29, 1924 near Boston Massachusetts.
+Elizabeth (Betty or Beth) Short was born on July 29, 1924, near Boston Massachusetts.
 Her father disappeared after the October 1929 stock market crash and was believed to have committed suicide by jumping off a bridge into the Charles River.
 Beth Short’s mother raised her as a single working mother, however in 1942, the father turned up alive and living in Los Angeles.

 Beth Short reacquainted with her father by moving to Los Angeles when she was 18.
-Their relationship turned rocky and she went o live on her own in 1945, surviving on waitress wages and with help from a few friends—mostly men.
+Their relationship turned rocky and she went to live on her own in 1945, surviving on waitress wages and with help from a few friends—mostly men.
 There was speculation Short was a prostitute/call girl but no evidence of that was found during her murder investigation.

 She was more of a barfly/party girl and a little on the promiscuous side having numerous men-friends.
 One male suitor was an older gent, an Air Force pilot.
 He proposed marriage by letter but was accidentally killed in a plane crash before he could return to America and marry Beth Short.

 The last man to see Short alive—at least the last man police could identify—was a married travelling salesman Short secretly dated.
 Robert “Red” Manley liaised with Short in San Diego and dropped her off back in Los Angeles at the downtown Biltmore Hotel.
-This was on Thursday, January 9, 1947 and Short intended to meet her sister who was visiting from Boston.
+This was on Thursday, January 9, 1947, and Short intended to meet her sister who was visiting from Boston.

 They never connected.
-There are some accounts Short was seen using the lobby telephone at the Biltmore as well as unverified sightings of Short at the Crown Grill Cocktail Lounge about 3/8 mile northwest of the Biltmore.
+There are some accounts Short was seen using the lobby telephone at the Biltmore as well as unverified sightings of Short at the Crown Grill Cocktail Lounge about 3/8-mile northwest of the Biltmore.
 Here Short’s trail went cold, and there was a week gap until her body was found.

 At 10:00 am on Wednesday, January 15, Betty Bersinger was walking with her three-year-old daughter in an undeveloped area of Leimert Park midway between Coliseum Street and West 39th Street (GPS Coordinates 34.016 N and 118.333 W).
 Bersinger saw what she believed to be two parts of a department store mannequin lying just to the side of the roadway in a very exposed position.
 On closer inspection, Bersinger realized the ghostly-white corpse was human.
 She rushed to a nearby house and phoned the police.